jdoluwasanmi/zabbix-installation/README.md

 Zabbix-server is running on the CentOS 7 system - check it using the command below.

 systemctl status zabbix-server
 And you will get the result as shown below.
+(if it shows auto restart, then disable your selinux) or use setsebool -P zabbix_can_network=1 or setenforce 0

 Configure zabbix server